General random walk in a random environment defined on Galton-Watson trees: A walk that changes its environment, once.

 where the expected value is taken with respect to the kernel $Q^{*}_{C, R}$, and the supremum over the set $ [C, R] \times [p, \infty) \times [C ,R] \times \S$.

 { \begin{theorem} Suppose that $\Kst$ satisfies Assumption~$\ki$ and that $\eta_{L,\infty} <1$ and $ L < p$.
 Then the condition

 implies the transience of $\mathbf{X}$ on $\Gcal$. \end{theorem}

 \begin{remark} Suppose that $\eta = 0$ and $K^*$ satisfies Assumption~$\ki$.
-In this case, if $L, p \ge 1$, then, no matter what is the initial environment $(A_{\nu},\,\nu\in\Gcal)$, the process $\bX$ is transient, by Corollary~\ref{Cor4.2}.
+In this case, if $L, p \ge 1$, then, no matter what is the distribution of the initial environment $(A_{\nu},\,\nu\in\Gcal)$, the process $\bX$ is transient, by Corollary~\ref{Cor4.2}.
 If instead we assume that $L< p$ and $\eta_{L,\infty}<1$, then the process can also be recurrent.
 In this case, \eqref{con1010} provides a sufficient condition for transience.